 With both kinds you need to be living there.

-We may accept that you have a granny flat interest even if it’s not in writing.
-But we suggest you get a solicitor to draw up a legal document so you have proof of what you and the owner have agreed.
+We may accept that you have a granny flat interest even if it's not in writing.
+However, we recommend you get a legal document drawn up so there's proof of what you agreed to.
 This can help prevent problems later if things change.
-The document should:

 - confirm your right to live in the home for life